atbolsh/TransformerHomunculus/README.md

 Started writing TestingEnhancedBrain python notebook
 Tmr:
 X -- use it for eval purposes
- -- add training capabilities; use it to run some finetuning on EnhancedBrain
+X -- add training capabilities; use it to run some finetuning on EnhancedBrain

 Not much done thanks to taxes, but progress is solid